English Holly (Ilex aquifolium)

 Ecological:

-What to do if you spot it: You can report any English Holly sighting by clicking here.
+What to do if you spot it: You can report any English holly sighting by visiting our reporting page.

 DO: